 Note: We frequently underdose benzodiazepines.
 I think it makes sense to stick to the weight based doses that we use in children, which means using larger doses than usual in adults (8 mg of lorazepam IV or 10 mg of midazolam IV).
-Although people worry about respiratory depression, aborting the seizure probably results in less respiratory depression, despite the higher benzodiazepine dose.
+This is the dose that was used in the classic Vetrans Affairs Cooperative study.
+(Treiman 1998) Although people worry about respiratory depression, aborting the seizure probably results in less respiratory depression, despite the higher benzodiazepine dose.
 (Glauser 2016)

 Assess airway and breathing (and place monitors)

-Although we normally start with the ABCs, I mention airway after the first dose of benzodiazepine, because terminating seizure activity will generally solve any airway and breathing issues.
+Although we normally start with the ABCs, I mention airway after the first dose of benzodiazepine, because terminating seizure activity will often solve airway and breathing issues.

 You don’t need to ventilate the patient immediately, but oxygen is important because the patient is burning through it very quickly.
 I place nasal trumpets bilaterally and apply a non-rebreather facemask in an attempt to provide some apneic oxygenation.
 (Glauser 2016)